Asus ROG 3 is ready for 5G gaming as the first phone with a Snapdragon 865 Plus chipset

 It’s no secret that the niche market of gaming phones is mostly made of budget and mid-range devices, mostly from Chinese phonemakers.
 The Asus ROG 3 is more of an anomaly these days, especially now that Razer has dropped out of the gaming phone race.

 But in an interview with TechRadar, Asus explained how the ROG 3 differs: it’s a complete package.
-Instead of driving price down through economy of scale, Asus’ newest phone offers maximum performance, stated Asus global sales and marketing director Chih-Hao Kung.
+Instead of driving price down through economy of scale, Asus’ newest phone offers maximum performance, stated Asus technical PR lead Chih-Hao Kung.

 “Our goal is to provide a complete experience, as much as is possible for us, not just in terms of gaming but also on the more day-to-day side of smartphones,” Kung said.